ACC412 Nonprofit Accounting

 • understand similarities and differences between accounting for commercial

-enterprises and accounting for nonprofit organizations
+enterprises and nonprofit organizations

 • be able to understand the information in the accounts of business enterprises